Expensify/App/help/expense.md

 Each person will receive an email or text with the details of the request.
 You can also chat with them about the expense in Expensify Chat, and you can receive payments through your Expensify Wallet or outside of Expensify.

+### Manage Report Fields
+#### [Enable Report Fields] How do I enable report fields on a workspace?
+To enable report fields on a workspace:
+1. Press your profile image or icon in the bottom left menu.
+2. Press **Workspaces** in the left menu.
+3. Select the workspace you want to enable report fields for.
+4. Press **More features** and toggle **Report Fields** to enable them.

+#### [Create Report Fields] How do I create new report fields?
+To create new report fields:
+1. Press your profile image or icon in the bottom left menu.
+2. Press **Workspaces** in the left menu.
+3. Select the workspace you want to create report fields on.
+4. Press **Report Fields** in the left menu.
+5. Press **Add Field** in the top right corner to create a new field.
+6. Enter a name for your report field and select the field type (Text, Date, or List).
+7. Press **Save** to finalize the new field.

+#### [Edit or Delete Report Fields] How do I edit or delete existing report fields?
+To edit or delete existing report fields:
+1. Press your profile image or icon in the bottom left menu.
+2. Press **Workspaces** in the left menu.
+3. Select the workspace with the report fields you want to edit or delete.
+4. Press **Report Fields** in the left menu.
+5. Select the report field you wish to edit or delete.
+6. Make the required edits in the right-hand panel, or press **Delete**.

 ### Accounting Integrations
 #### [Connect to QuickBooks Online] How do I connect Expensify to QuickBooks Online?
 To integrate with QuickBooks Online: